 When it comes to precious metals, most people first think of gold or maybe silver, but not usually copper.
 However, there is no doubt that copper is now more of a popular precious metal than ever before.
-There are many a story of people scavenging abandon buildings and stripping the wires for copper.
+There are many a story of people scavenging abandon buildings and stripping the wires and pipes for copper.
 And at one point pennies were made of steel since copper was in short supply during the war.

 However, while others may feel copper is a hot commodity, you may feel it is over played.
 But whatever your opinion, bullish or bearish, it becomes an investment opportunity for you.
 And what easier way is there to give your portfolio exposure to the copper market than a copper ETF or ETN?